Nursing Home Administrator

 The population in the United States over 65 is slated to double by 2050, increasing demands for long-term care facilities.
 Roughly 69 percent of the country will be in long-term care at some point in their lives (Administration of Aging, LongTermCare.gov).
 Not surprisingly, the demand for nursing home administrators is growing as they are the ones who ensure that the business side of these nursing homes is running smoothly.
 They are responsible for a range of duties, including budgeting, staffing, facilities management, patient satisfaction, and compliance.

 Licensing for nursing home administrators is done at the state level but is overseen by the National Association of Long Term Care Administrator Board (NAB), which administers the national test.
-Some states require administrator in training hours to be completed for licensure.
+Some states require administrator-in-training hours to be completed for licensure.

 Continue reading to learn more about what it takes to become a nursing home administrator, job prospects in the field, education requirements, and steps to obtain a license.